71st Fighter Squadron: Tactical Air Command

 A major change occurred in July 1971 which encompassed changing aircraft, location, and designation.
-The squadron was redesignated as the 71st Tactical Fighter Squadron and joined the Tactical Air Command with the 1st Tactical Fighter Wing at MacDill AFB, Florida.
+The squadron was redesignated as the 71st Tactical Fighter Squadron and joined the Tactical Air Command (TAC) with the 1st Tactical Fighter Wing at MacDill Air Force Base, Florida.
 It was there that the 71st was equipped with the McDonnell F-4E Phantom II aircraft.
-During the time the squadron was at MacDill AFB it trained combat fighter crews in the complex F-4 weapon system for deployment to tactical units stationed worldwide.
-Graduates of the 71st bore the brunt of the battle and participated in the final operations against North Vietnam which terminated the war in Southeast Asia.
-While graduating over 370 fighter crew members from a complex and demanding combat training environment involving day, night, and all-weather operation, the 71st maintained the high standards of its heritage, receiving three consecutive Tactical Air Command Unit Achievement Awards for a record 4 years of accident-free flying through October 1974.
-In July 1975, the 71st transferred with the 1st Tactical Fighter Wing to Langley AFB, where it was equipped with the McDonnell Douglas F-15 Eagle air superiority fighter.
+During the time the squadron was at MacDill it trained combat fighter crews in the complex F-4 weapon system for deployment to tactical units stationed worldwide.
+Graduates of the 71st participated in the final operations against North Vietnam which terminated the war in Southeast Asia.
+While graduating over 370 fighter crew members the 71st received three consecutive TAC Unit Achievement Awards for a record 4 years of accident-free flying through October 1974.
+In July 1975, the 71st moved with the 1st Tactical Fighter Wing to Langley Air Force Base, where it was equipped with the McDonnell Douglas F-15 Eagle air superiority fighter.

-In 1976 the 71 TFS assumed the name of "Ironmen" as a result of the fist of mail (knight's armored glove) on the squadron's patch.
+In 1976 the 71st assumed the name of "Ironmen" as a result of the fist of mail (knight's armored glove) on the squadron's emblem.
 1982 saw the 71st become the first TAC squadron fully equipped with the factory new F-15C Eagle aircraft.
 The 71st routinely deployed throughout the US and Europe to hone its skills during the Cold War.

 On 7 August 1990, the 71st deployed to Saudi Arabia with 24 F-15C air-superiority fighter aircraft as the first US combat force to land in support of Operation Desert Shield.
-Over the next 5 months, the Ironmen flew nearly a year's worth of flying hours, over 13,000 hours and 3,300 sorties—all a prelude to war.
+Over the next five months, the Ironmen flew nearly a year's worth of flying hours, over 13,000 hours and 3,300 sorties—all a prelude to war.
 In the early morning hours of 17 January 1991, while sweeping the skies near Baghdad, the 71st achieved one of the first aerial victories of Operation Desert Storm and helped pave the way for one of the most significant events in the history of the USAF: complete and total air domination of an adversary, the 71st having flown 1091 missions and 5881 hours in six short weeks.
-On 7 March 1991, the 71st redeployed to Langley AFB, Virginia.
+On 7 March 1991, the 71st redeployed to Langley.